Filet of Soul (Wisconsin band): History

 LaCour released a 1969 follow-up single by the band on LaCour's Magic Touch Records, which was then followed by an album release in 1970, Freedom, on LaCour's Chicago-based Moniquid Records.
-Most of the songs were written in one evening, and the entire album recorded in one twelve-hour session.
+Most of the songs were written in one evening, and the entire album was recorded in one twelve-hour session.
 LaCour contributed two songs to the album and co-wrote a third, with Mike Peace.
 The album is notable for its engineer, Dave Purple, previously a founding member of The Cryan' Shames and at the time working at Chess Records, following his military service.
 Purple went on to receive a Grammy Award for his engineering of the music to the movie Shaft.
 The album was reissued on CD in 2011 by Gear Fab Records.

 The band's success was hampered by the fact that LaCour was unable to obtain a national distribution contract for his records.
 He expected that, if the song were popular locally, national distributors would come to him.
 In the case of Filet of Soul's records and those of other LaCour artists, such national distribution generally did not occur.

-By the mid-1970s, the band changed its name to Filet of Sound.
-Mike Peace and Denny Lewan later continued as a solo acts.
+By the mid-1970s, the band had changed its name to Filet of Sound.
+Mike Peace and Denny Lewan later continued as solo acts.